HallofFamer/CLox/README.md

 - Anonymous Functions and Closure(Lambda expression) with nonlocal returns.
 - Replace C style for loop by Kotlin style for-in loop for collection.
 - Clox Standard Library improvement: New package `collection` and `io`.

+## FAQ

+#### What is the purpose of this project?
+CLox is an implementation of Lox language with bytecode VM instead of treewalk interpreter.
+It is the last experiment on feature implementations, before I will begin writing my own programming language `Mysidia` in C.

+#### What will happen to KtLox?
+Nothing, KtLox development is on hold until I can figure out a way to generate JVM bytecode instead of running the interpreter by walking down the AST.
+Treewalk interpreters are way too slow to be practical without JIT.